DavidRaab/word-duplicates-benchmark/README.md

 ## Regex Performance

 On Performance.
-This task is in general incredible slow in .Net.
+This task is slow in .Net.
 It has todo with its regex Engine.
-When I do the same in Perl like the Dictionary algorithm I get result that are **4-5 times faster**!
+When I do the **Mutable Array** algorithm in Perl it is around two times faster.
+(Look into `dups.pl`)

 You also get the same improvements when you change the `splitWords` function into a function that just splits a string on a whitespace character.
 Just switch the